Students learning Morse code have had a

 Current generation Morse code practice instruments employ

-microprocessorcontrolled random character generators capable of almost
+microprocessorcontrolled random character generators capable of

-code are also widely available.
-Among the most unusual Morse code
+learning Morse code are also widely available.
+Among the

-practice devices were those manufactured by The Omnigraph Manufacturing
+most unusual Morse code practice devices were those manufactured

-Company in New York City between 1900 (
+by The Omnigraph Manufacturing Company in New York City between

 1) and 1931 (

 2).
-As best as can
+As

-electrical publications of the day including QST, The Wireless Age,
+telegraph, radio and electrical publications of the day

-Modern Electrics, The Electrical Experimenter, Journal of the
+Electrical Experimenter, Journal of the Telegraph, Radio,

-Telegraph, Radio, Electrician and Mechanic and probably others (
+Electrician and Mechanic and probably others (

 3).

-Omnigraphs were also marketed by major retailers of the day including
+Omnigraphs were also marketed by major retailers of the day

-The factory occupied several different New York City addresses over the
+(New York City).
+The factory occupied several different New York

-30+ year span of the company existence, judging from the addresses
+City addresses over the 30+ year span of the company existence,

-listed in the numerous advertisements during this time period.
+judging from the addresses listed in the numerous advertisements

-The 1914 and 1919 U.S. Department of Commerce rulebooks stated that
+during this time period.
+The 1914 and 1919 U.S. Department

-commercial and amateur radio license examinees undergo a code test
+license examinees undergo a code test that: “shall consist of

-that: “shall consist of messages with call letters and regular
+messages with call letters and regular preambles, conventional

-by means of the Omnigraph or other automatic instrument wherever
+means of the Omnigraph or other automatic instrument wherever

 possible (

 4)”.
-The demise of the company and
+The demise of the company

-capabilities, versatility, and reliability of perforated tape devices
+the superior capabilities, versatility, and reliability of

-such as the Instructograph.
-As dazzling as Omnigraphs were to watch in
+perforated tape devices such as the Instructograph.
+As dazzling

-use, they were finicky and temperamental instruments to use.
-The
+temperamental instruments to use.
+The multi-disc Omnigraph

-allowed for, at best, pseudo-random code generation, limiting overall
+best, pseudo-random code generation, limiting overall utility.

-time on a single winding, a properly functioning and adjusted
+on a single winding, a properly functioning and adjusted

 instrument would begin to slow noticeably after about 20 minutes